odin-lang/odin-lang.org/content/docs/overview.md

 link_prefix=<string>
     prefix that needs to be appended to the linkage names of the entities except where the link name has been explicitly overridden
 ```

+To use structs defined in external code, you declare a mirror of the struct in Odin code with the same layout, and use that.
+Struct fields in Odin have the same padding rules as C.

+You can also declare structs with the `#raw_union` tag if you need to mirror a C union for one of these structs.
+See the "Struct tags" section.

 ## Parametric polymorphism